arutneva1/IB_Trade/README.md

-Global flags control behaviour: `--report-only`, `--dry-run`, `--paper/--no-paper` (paper is the default), `--live`, `--yes`, `--log-level`, `--log-json/--log-text`, `--kill-switch PATH` to override the default kill switch file, `--output-dir PATH` to choose a report directory, `--ask-bid-cap/--no-ask-bid-cap` to toggle the NBBO cap on limit prices, and `--scenario PATH` to execute a YAML-defined end-to-end scenario instead of loading CSV/INI inputs.
+Global flags control behaviour: `--report-only`, `--dry-run`, `--paper/--no-paper` (paper is the default), `--live`, `--yes`, `--log-level`, `--log-json/--log-text`, and `--kill-switch PATH` to override the default kill switch file.
 Use `--version` to print the installed package version and exit.
+Execute YAML-defined end-to-end scenarios via `ib-rebalance scenario`.

 To change the NBBO cap from the command line: